Henrique Castro-Pires

 (joint with Giuseppe Moscelli, Melisa Sayli, Jo Blanden, and Marco Mello)

 Excessive turnover can significantly impair an organization’s performance.
-Using high-quality administrative data and staggered difference-in-differences strategies, we evaluate the impact of a programme that encouraged public hospitals to increase staff retention by providing data and guidelines on how to improve the non-pecuniary aspects of nursing jobs.
-We find that the programme has decreased the nurse turnover rate by 4.49%, decreased exits from the public hospital sector by 5.38%, and reduced mortality within 30 days from hospital admission by 3.45%, preventing 11,400 deaths.
+Using high-quality linked administrative data and staggered difference-in-differences empirical strategies, we evaluate the impact of a programme that encouraged public hospital organizations to increase staff retention by providing data and guidelines to improve the non-pecuniary aspects of nursing jobs.
+We find that the programme has decreased the nurse turnover rate by 5.29%, decreased exits from the public hospital sector by 5.68%, and reduced mortality rates within 30 days from hospital admission by 3.40%, preventing about 7,813 deaths.
 Our results are consistent with a theoretical model in which information is provided to managers of multi-unit organizations, who trade off coordinating decisions across units and adapting them to local conditions.

 Foreign Nurses and Hospital Quality: Evidence from Brexit